Sam Houston–Texas State football rivalry: Series history

 Historically, Texas State and Sam Houston are old rivals, playing every year from 1915 to 2011.
-The rivalry dates back to 1915.
 Both were charter members of the Lone Star Conference in 1931 before both moving to the Gulf Star Conference (1984–86) and then the Southland Conference (1987–2011).
 It ended in 2012, when Texas State joined the Western Athletic Conference in the FBS.
 The rivalry was renewed in 2024 at NRG Stadium in Houston.

 Both schools are founding members of the Texas State University System and have seen their respective university profiles grow nationally during the 21st century.
 Both have roots as normal schools and have historically competed for students.
+The schools are separated by 170 miles, about a three hour drive.

 The rivalry became notably heated during their time as members of the NCAA Division I Football Championship Subdivision (FCS).
 The game was traditionally the final of the season for each school during their time in the SLC, often holding conference title and playoff implications.
-The 2011 Sam Houston State Bearkats football team won the final meeting as conference rivals, beating the Bobcats 36-14 in San Marcos, TX in front of a sold-out crowd, clinching the Southland title in the process.
+The Bearkats won the final meeting as conference rivals in 2011, beating the Bobcats 36–14 in San Marcos, Texas in front of a sold-out crowd, clinching the Southland Conference title in the process.

 The teams met each again for the first time as NCAA Division I Football Bowl Subdivision (FBS) teams in 2024, Texas State as a member of the Sun Belt Conference and Sam Houston State in Conference USA.
 Sam Houston won the game 40–39 on a game-winning field goal with 6 seconds left after having trailed by 22 points at the end of the first quarter.
 ESPN would later rate the game at no. 72 on its list of the "100 best college football games of the 2024 season".

 Texas State holds the all time series lead 50–38–5.